qdrant/sparse-vectors-benchmark/README.md

 | `queries.dev` | queries file               | [1.8 MB](https://storage.googleapis.com/ann-challenge-sparse-vectors/csr/queries.dev.csr.gz) | 6,980     | N/A                                                                                       |

-The datasets need to be downloaded and extracted into the `data` folder.
+The datasets will be automatically downloaded and extracted into the `data` folder when running the benchmark.

 ## Setup project